-CALIFORNIA

-Statute(s), regulation(s), and initial effective date(s) None.

-Substantive amendment(s) to statewide law(s) N/A

-Is kratom or its related substances controlled?
-N/A

-Defined term(s) N/A

-Limitations on possession, distribution, sale, or manufacture N/A

-Product label requirements N/A

-Penalties for violations N/A

-Other statewide provisions of note N/A

-Local regulation(s) The cities of Jurupa Valley, Oceanside, and San Diego the prohibit the possession, sale, distribution, display for sale, or delivery of kratom.

-Recently proposed legislation None.
+CALIFORNIA Statute(s), regulation(s), and initial effective date(s) None.
+Substantive amendment(s) to statewide law(s) N/A Is kratom or its related substances controlled?
+N/A Defined term(s) N/A Limitations on possession, distribution, sale, or manufacture N/A Product label requirements N/A Penalties for violations N/A Other statewide provisions of note N/A Recently proposed legislation Yes.
+See Pending State Legislation .